Democratic Presidential Candidates Back Away From Bernie Sanders’ Medicare For All

 As Business Insider reported, studies have shown that the plan would save money if implemented, and that the federal government would end up spending less money than it currently spends.

-To pay for the plan, Sanders would raise taxes across the board, but there would be no co-pays or deductibles, which would make the plan cheaper than the current system even for the average American, according to Common Dreams.
+To pay for the plan, Sanders would raise taxes across the board, but there would be no co-pays or deductibles, which would make the plan cheaper than the current system, even for the average American, according to Common Dreams.

 Healthcare has long been a top issue for American — in particular Democratic — voters, and according to polls the vast majority of Americans supports Sanders’ Medicare for All.
-For instance, a Reuters-Ipsos poll released in August 2018 found that the proposal is supported by 85 percent of Democrats, and 52 percent of Republicans.
+For instance, a Reuters-Ipsos poll released in August of 2018 found that the proposal is supported by 85 percent of Democrats, and 52 percent of Republicans.

 The immense popularity of Sanders’ plan has effectively forced other Democrats in the race to embrace it, and some have even co-sponsored his legislation.
 However, almost everyone but Sanders has started to back away from Medicare for All, according to a new report from Bloomberg.